 The real key to success with the Bladder Meridian technique is time.
 As Georgie moved her hand along the meridian, she watched for responses from her horse and stopped whenever she found one.
 She waited and waited and for a long while nothing much seemed to happen.
-But gradually, as Aragorn's attention was drawn to areas of tension by Georgie's hand, his responses became more and more visible - blinking, breathing deeply, snorting, fidgeting, scratching his sides, hindquarters and poll, shifting weight from one hind leg to the other and eventually, culminated in a series of yawns.
-By the time Georgie had done both sides from poll to ting point, we could see how the muscles along his spine had softened and relaxed.
+But gradually, as Aragorn's attention was drawn to areas of tension by Georgie's hand, his responses became more and more visible - blinking, breathing deeply, snorting, fidgeting, scratching his sides, hindquarters and poll, shifting weight from one hind leg to the other and eventually, culminating in a series of yawns.
+By the time Georgie had done both sides from poll to ting point, we could see how the muscles along his spine were softening and relaxing.

 I was struck, yet again, by how much is achieved with what seems to be so little.
 We humans tend to want action.
 We like to 'do stuff'.
 But the Bladder Meridian is about 'being' - being present, connected, together - and waiting.
 The challenge for us lies in throwing away the agenda and letting things happen at the horse's pace.